icon-project/icon-sdk-python/README.md

 ### Sending a Transaction

-Finally, you can send a transaction with the signed transaction object as follows.
+Finally, you can send a transaction with the signed transaction object as follows:

 ### Examples